sodadata/docs/soda/new-documentation.md

 #### May 24, 2022

-* Updated the documentation for the [distribution check]({% link soda-cl/distribution.md %}) in SodaCL (Beta), including instructions to install Soda Core Scientific.
+* Updated the documentation for the [distribution check]({% link soda-cl/distribution.md %}) in SodaCL, including instructions to install Soda Core Scientific.

 #### May 19, 2022